Work Schedules and Hours for Non-Exempt Employees

 - Breaks should be scheduled so that the efficiency of the work unit does not suffer.
 This can be accomplished by staggering rest period times so that all employees in the unit or within the workgroup are not taking breaks simultaneously.

 - For Non-Exempt AFSCME Police staff, an officer who works more than six consecutive hours will receive a paid meal break built into the shift.
 Police Service employees are expected to be available at all times during the meal break.

-- All other Non-Exempt staff and temporary employees should not be required to work more than six consecutive hours without a minimum 30 minute lunch period free from the job, unless mutually agreed to by the employee and the supervisor, see 3. below for further information.
+- All other Non-Exempt staff and part time employees should not be required to work more than six consecutive hours without a minimum 30 minute lunch period free from the job, unless mutually agreed to by the employee and the supervisor, see 3. below for further information.

 - Non-Exempt AFSCME Service staff receive 30 minutes off for lunch each day unless a unit has established a different schedule.
 The university will provide an appropriate place for employees to eat their lunches.

 - Non-Exempt CWA staff and Non-Exempt Non-Union (including PAO and PAU) staff receive one hour off for lunch each day, unless a unit has established a different schedule.

 - By mutual agreement between the employee and the supervisor, an employee can work more than six consecutive hours without an unpaid lunch break of 30 minutes or more, either as an occasional adjustment to the work schedule or regularly as part of an alternative work schedule.
 Every effort should be made to provide the employee a fifteen (15) minute rest period in these situations.

 On-campus meeting attendance for Non-Exempt AFSCME Service Staff